 Unlike the Connemara region and Cliffs of Moher, Glendalough is located in eastern Ireland.
 It’s a glacial valley and a place of stunning beauty, just like the rest of Ireland.
 There are many ancient ruins in the Glendalough area and these are perfect for Ireland elopement with a scent of history.
 The rest of the Glendalough is pure nature, there are flowing rivers, lakes, and forests, each perfect backdrop for your elopement in Ireland.

 Ireland is full of castles.
 If you are to drive through the country you’ll see a lot of them and will soon get accustomed to the sight.
-There are many castles that are located just near the road you’re traveling on while some others are secluded and you need to walk to them.
+Many castles are located just near the road you’re traveling on while some others are secluded and you need to walk to them.
 Some castles have an entrance fee and some others are free to visit with any restrictions.
 To conclude, castles are great as a backdrop for your Ireland elopement.

 Apart from castles, there are many other types of old ruins – churches, monasteries, towers, etc. Just like the castles, some of these are great options for weddings or elopements.